lschaak/LLMCloud2024/index.md

 ### Organisational details

-**Target audience:** Everyone with an interest in LLMs and clouds and basic knowledge in IT.
+**Target audience:** Students and researchers of all levels with an interest in LLMs and clouds.
+Please be aware that you will be require basic familiarity with operating on Linux Terminal to actively follow the workshop.

 **Dates:** Monday 16th - Friday 20th December 2023